shiitsu412/shiitsu412.github.io/essays/CheckpointA3.md

 <strong>How are you approaching Assignment 3 differently than Assignment 2?</strong>

 I am paying more attention and effort to solve problems as soon as possible when the problems are still simple.
+Also, I am trying to start work on it earlier than assignment2 to be able to spend more time on assignment3.